-Elder law attorneys deal with legal issues involving with getting older, including:
+Elder law attorneys deal with legal issues involving getting older, including:

 - Health and personal care planning, which include the following topics: powers of attorney and living wills; lifetime planning; family issues;